discordjs/guide/guide/preparations/setting-up-a-bot-application.md

 It's incredibly easy to create one.
 The steps you need to take are as follows:

 1. Open up [the Discord website](https://discordapp.com/) and [login](https://discordapp.com/login).
-2. Hover over the "Developers" drop-down menu and click on the [Developer Portal](https://discordapp.com/developers/docs/intro) link.
+2. Hover over the "Developers" drop-down menu and click on the [Developer Portal](https://discordapp.com/developers/applications/) link.
-3. On the header click on the [Applications](https://discordapp.com/developers/applications) link.
+3. Click on the "New Application" button.
-4. Click on the "Create an application" button.
+4. Enter a name and optionally select a team (if you want the bot to belong to one).
+Then confirm the pop-up window by clicking the "Create" button.

 You should see a page like this: